christiskatsouris/Applied-Econometrics-R/README.md

 ## References

+- Box, G. E., & Cox, D. R. (1964).
+An analysis of transformations.
+Journal of the Royal Statistical Society: Series B (Methodological), 26(2), 211-243.
 - Barro, R. J., & Becker, G. S. (1989).
 Fertility choice in a model of economic growth.
 Econometrica: Journal of the Econometric Society, 481-501.
 - Hansen, P. R., Lunde, A., & Nason, J. M. (2011).
 The model confidence set.
 Econometrica, 79(2), 453-497.
 - Manski, C. F., & Thompson, T. S. (1989).
 Estimation of best predictors of binary response.
 Journal of Econometrics, 40(1), 97-123.